Soddy's hexlet: Annular hexlet

+An annular hexlet.
+The three spheres tangent to the hexlet are the blue central sphere and the two parallel green planes, considered as degenerate spheres.
+The red sphere is not part of the hexlet.

-The annular Soddy's hexlet is a special case (Figure 2), in which the three mutually tangent spheres consist of a single sphere of radius r (blue) sandwiched between two parallel planes (green) separated by a perpendicular distance 2r.
+The annular Soddy's hexlet is a special case, in which the three mutually tangent spheres consist of a single sphere of radius r (blue) sandwiched between two parallel planes (green) separated by a perpendicular distance 2r.
 In this case, Soddy's hexlet consists of six spheres of radius r packed like ball bearings around the central sphere and likewise sandwiched.
-The hexlet spheres are also tangent to a fourth sphere (red), which is not tangent to the other three.

 The chain of six spheres can be rotated about the central sphere without affecting their tangencies, showing that there is an infinite family of solutions for this case.
-As they are rotated, the spheres of the hexlet trace out a torus (a doughnut-shaped surface); in other words, a torus is the envelope of this family of hexlets.
+As they are rotated, the spheres of the hexlet trace out a torus (a doughnut-shaped surface); this torus is the envelope of this family of hexlets.